 Thanks for your interest!
-Our latest cohort of Facilitators started in March 2020.
-We will next be reviewing facilitator applications in August.
+We will next be reviewing facilitator applications at the end of January.
 Feel free to apply at any time, but keep in mind you won't likely hear back until our next review period unless an opening becomes available sooner.
 We do currently have an opening for a sewing & textiles facilitator.

 Questions?
 Email email@example.com